Community and Cultural Services awarded four year funding to bring arts to libraries

 The project aims to pilot a radically different model of social work/care in Cambridgeshire funded by the Transformation Fund.
 The model has more emphasis on staff working directly within the community and the key outcomes we want to achieve included freeing up staff to have more direct contact with the people we need them to work with; improve the quality and continuity of service user experience; generate capacity where we currently have capacity gaps, particularly in home care; reduce the cost of care (in the back office and commissioned care).
 Learning from the pilot sites will be the basis for the wider transformation of the whole system.

 Judicial review update in relation to Dimmocks Cote Quarry, Wicken

-The formal judgement on the Dimmocks Cote Quarry Judicial Review was read out in court on 9 June 2017.
+The formal judgement on the Dimmocks Cote Quarry Judicial Review was read out in court on 9th June 2017.
 The judgement by David Elvin QC rejected all three grounds made against the council so the decision was found in our favour and dismisses the claimant’s application for judicial review.
-The claimant may make a further application direct to the Court of Appeal, so a further update will be provided if an appeal is made.
+The claimant has until 30th June 2017 (21 days following the decision) to make a further application direct to the Court of Appeal, so a further update will be provided if an appeal is made.
 In the meanwhile we should be able to recover limited costs (capped at £5,000) from the claimant.
 Contact: Emma Fitch, Business Manager - County Planning, Minerals and Waste, [email protected]

 Cambridgeshire Growth - nationwide recruitment campaign launched